pytask-dev/pytask/docs/source/tutorials/set_up_a_project.md

 └───pyproject.toml
 ```

-You can replicate the directory structure for your project or you start from pytask's
+Replicate this directory structure for your project or start from pytask's
 [cookiecutter-pytask-project](https://github.com/pytask-dev/cookiecutter-pytask-project)
 template or any other
 {doc}`linked template or example project <../how_to_guides/bp_templates_and_projects>`.